Sparse Linear Ensemble Systems and Structural Controllability: Problem Formulation and Main Results

 \section{Problem Formulation and Main Results}

-In the section, we formulate the structural controllability problem for linear ensemble systems and provide a complete solution to the problem.
-Formulation of the problem is done in Subsection~\ref{ssec:sparse}.
-We introduce key definitions there and establish a relevant property about structural controllability for linear ensemble systems.
-Next, in Subsection~\ref{ssec:main1}, we provide a necessary and sufficient condition for a sparsity pattern to be structurally controllable.
-We formulate the result in Theorem~\ref{thm:main1}.
-Then, in Subsection~\ref{thm:minimal}, we focus on a special class of sparsity patterns, namely the patterns with minimal numbers of nonzero entries.
-A complete characterization of these patterns is given in Theorem~\ref{thm:minimal}.
+In this section, we formulate the structural controllability problem for linear ensemble systems and provide complete solutions.
+We introduce key definitions and the problem in Section~\ref{ssec:sparse}.
+Then, in Section~\ref{ssec:main1}, we present a necessary and sufficient condition for a sparsity pattern to be structurally controllable (the result is formulated in Theorem~\ref{thm:main1}).
+Finally, in Section~\ref{ssec:minimal}, we focus on sparsity patterns with minimal numbers of nonzero entries.
+A complete characterization of these patterns is provided in Theorem~\ref{thm:minimal}.